 2. Pack Your Own Wrapping Supplies For Christmas Cruises.

 If you are packing gifts, then you should also pack your own wrapping supplies.
 Do not, under any circumstances, assume that you will be able to buy any wrapping supplies on board the ship or at a convenient port.
 The odds are much more likely that you will come up empty-handed.
-So, unless you want to “wrap” your gifts in the paper/plastic shopping bags that the ship uses for customers’ purchases, plan ahead.

-The easiest thing to pack are gift bags.
+The easiest thing to pack is gift bags.
 They are quick to assemble once on board.
 They don’t require much in the way of extra materials.
 And, when flat, they can fit in most any luggage.
-But, if you prefer traditional wrapping paper, you need to remember to pack not only the actual wrapping paper, ribbons and/or bows, but also your tape and scissors.
-These are also items that you are unlikely to find readily accessible on-board.
-So toss a pair of scissors and a roll of tape in your checked luggage.
+But, if you prefer traditional wrapping paper, you need to remember to pack not only the actual wrapping paper, ribbons, and/or bows but also your tape and scissors.

 I usually pack all wrapping supplies and gifts in one piece of luggage that can be stored under the bed away from prying eyes.
 We have a large rolling duffle with a drop bottom.
-I place the gifts in the drop bottom which provides added protection against snooping.
+I place the gifts in the drop bottom, which provides added protection against snooping.
 Any gifts received can be stored in the same luggage for return home.

 3. Don’t Forget The Batteries.

-Pack any batteries that may be needed for gifts you are giving and a few extras for gifts you might receive. (non-lithium) Don’t assume that any “tester” batteries that may come with toys will hold up for your entire trip.
 Don’t assume that you will be able to buy any batteries on board.
 Although you may occasionally find some standard batteries in the gift shop or the camera shop, this is not as common as you may think.
 Plus, any that may be on hand can sell out quickly.
-And, you really don’t want to spend your shore time running around looking for batteries.
+And you really don’t want to spend your shore time running around looking for batteries.

 4. Definitely Pack A Screwdriver.

 This may not be obvious, but you should really pack a travel screwdriver.
 Even if you think that the gifts you are bringing don’t require a screwdriver, you might receive gifts that do.
 Plus, it’s amazing how many toys require a screwdriver to get up and running, and that simple fact is not disclosed on the outside packaging.
-For instance, many times the battery compartment is secured by a small screw.
-Also, many times some theft-deterring devices require the use of screwdriver to gain access and full use of a toy.
-I have found this to be particularly true as to toys with wheels.
-This could be screws that actually secure the toy to the inside packaging, or various pieces of frustrating plastic that keep the wheels from moving freely, and can only be removed with a screwdriver.

-Was it the end of the world that said three year old ultimately had to wait until we got home to really play with his toy?
-Obviously not.
-But would the whole experience have been a lot more fun without the unexpected drama of an unobtainable screwdriver?
-Yes.
 It is easy to find a small screwdriver suitable for travel.
 This is the travel screwdriver that I use. (affiliate link disclosure).
 But any small one that you may have on hand should do just fine.
-Also, if you carry or pack a swiss-style army knife, that may have a screwdriver type tool as well.
+Also, if you carry or pack a Swiss-style army knife, that may have a screwdriver-type tool as well.

 5. Don’t Take Bulky Or Expensive Gifts on Christmas Cruises.

 One alternative idea is to take a picture of the item and place that in a small box or envelope to be presented at gift-giving time.
 This could be your own picture of the actual gift or a representative photo from online or a catalog.
-For folks that live in your household, the actual gift will be waiting for them upon your return.
-For folks not living in your household, you can ship it to them the day before you leave home or shortly after your return.
-This same idea works well for things that you wanted to buy, but were out of stock or could not arrive in a timely fashion.
+For folks who live in your household, the actual gift will be waiting for them upon your return.

 6. Pack A Few Gift Cards Just In Case.

 Finally, consider bringing a few universal gift cards for folks that you may have missed when packing for Christmas cruises.
 This is more relevant when traveling with extended family and/or other friends and families.
-A handful of cards in the $10 to $50 range are a great back-up.
-Gift cards from Amazon, iTunes, Visa and/or Amex can always come in handy.
+A handful of cards in the $10 to $50 range are a great backup.
+Gift cards from Amazon, iTunes, Visa, and/or Amex can always come in handy.
 You can use them yourself later, if they turn out to be unneeded.
 Or, you could include them with a “tip” for staff.

 Are you planning to take your baby or toddler on a cruise?
 Download our printable Prep & Pack checklist that is filled with tips and strategies to help you get ready.
 Get your free copy now!